Load Balancing for AI Training Workloads: Introduction

-For instance, while it seems clear that packet spraying is a robust technique for spreading load along all suitable paths, we were not able, in our literature search, to find answers to such key questions as: (i) How much better is packet spraying versus the state-of-the-art ECMP+PLB designs? (ii) Do the benefits of (various forms of) packet spraying remain when we introduce failures or the workload creates incast? (iii) Is it better to implement packet spraying in switches (as in SpectrumX and pFabric \cite{pfabric}) or in hosts (as in NDP)? (iv) Do we need packet trimming for loss detection or are more incremental changes to TCP-like protocols adequate? (v) And what forms of congestion control are appropriate in the context of spraying-like load balancing?
+Still, we were surprised to find that many basic design questions remain open.
+For instance, while it seems clear that packet spraying is a robust technique for spreading load along all suitable paths, we were not able, in our literature search, to find answers to such key questions as: (i)~How do state-of-the-art load-balancing approaches compare when not coupled with a particular network stack? (ii)~Is it better to implement packet spraying in switches (as in Spectrum-X and pFabric~\cite{pfabric}) or in hosts (as in NDP~\cite{ndp} and REPS~\cite{bonatoreps})? (iii)~Do the benefits of (various forms of) packet spraying remain when we introduce failures or the workload creates incast? (iv) Is failure (and other asymmetry) best handled in the network on in the host? (v) And how sensitive are performance differences to the nature of the workload and network parameters such as packet size and buffer size?

 The ongoing industry efforts suggest there is a lack of consensus on these questions.
-For instance, Nvidia supports switch-based packet spraying, UEC uses host-based spraying, and Google's Falcon design \cite{falcon} uses host-implemented packet pacing but no packet-spraying.
+For instance, Nvidia supports switch-based packet spraying; the UEC suggests host-based spraying; Google's Falcon design \cite{falcon} uses host-implemented path adaptation as in PLB~\cite{plb} but does not use packet spraying; Meta uses an enhanced ECMP and traffic engineering (TE) \cite{meta}; Alibaba uses oblivious packet spraying \cite{alibaba-stellar} and a host-managed and topology-aware subflow approach \cite{alibaba}; and ByteDance uses switch-based, congestion-aware global load balancing \cite{bytedance-glb}.

+Beyond the lack of industry consensus on specific implementations, there is currently no rigorous understanding of whether existing load-balancing contenders represent the theoretical limit of performance for AI training.
+Specifically, it remains unclear how close these current solutions are to an optimal bound.
+Quantifying this gap is essential; it provides the necessary roadmap to determine whether the community should continue designing novel load-balancing schemes, focus on the incremental optimization of existing ones, or pivot toward entirely new architectural directions.